Aksheeswaraswamy Temple, Acharapakkam: Legend

 The all-powerful Asuras, Tarakan, Kamalatchan and Vithvan Mali built palaces in gold, silver and iron respectively and were troubling the Devas more frequently.
 The Devas along with Vishnu and Brahma worshipped Shiva.
 Shiva personified sky as the roof, ground as base, Surya & Chandra as Wheels, Four Vedas as horses, Merumalai as the Bow, Vasuki as the string and Thirumal himself as the arrow.
 Brahma was steering the Chariot.
-Vinaya grew angry as he was not a part of the war and broke the caster bolt of the chariot.
+Shiva's son Vinayagar (Lord Ganesha) grew angry as he was not a part of the war and broke the caster bolt of the chariot.
 Shiva gave good deeds to Vinayagar and went ahead winning the Asuras at Thirvathikai.
 Since the Achu (caster bolt) was broken into pieces (Pakkam), this place is called Achirupakkam.
 During Tripurasamharam, the killing of Tripurantaka, Shiva forgot to worship Ganesha before setting out for the battle.
 He realized it and came back to worship Ganesha and went ahead to win the demon.
 The same legend is associated with Thiruvathigai Veerattaneswarar Temple and Thiruvirkolam Sri Tripuranthaka Swami temple.

 As per another legend, sages Gautama and Kanva worshiped Shiva at this place.
 There is another legend which indicates that a Pandya king found a golden iguana which disappeared under a tree.
 While digging under the tree, he found a linga.
 He requested sage Trinedhrathari to build a temple who built two sanctums, one for Uamiyatchivarar and other for Aatcheesvarar.